This section of the website contains some

 There was a couple here, when I arrived,

-that seemed to be enduring the last few moments
+that seemed to be enduring the last few

 of their dying relationship.